We welcome questions about the Research Reboot. Please submit questions at this link.

-What is currently (as of mid-August) the procedure for a lab member to obtain one-time access to their office?
+What is currently the procedure for a lab member to obtain one-time access to their office?
 Who do they need to get approval from (and in what form does the approval need to be - does an email suffice)?
 Do they need to submit any forms?

 Lab members should reach out to their department/area chair or local administrator for permission to access campus.

 I am a faculty member and I work from home.
 I need to access my office one time to pick up some books.
 Is this possible?